remix-run/react-router/docs/hooks/use-navigate.md

 ## `options.replace`

-Specifying `replace: true` will cause the navigation will replace the current entry in the history stack instead of adding a new one.
+Specifying `replace: true` will cause the navigation to replace the current entry in the history stack instead of adding a new one.

 ## `options.state`